Climate change in Turkey: Sea level rise

+Over 200 thousand people live in areas at risk if sea level rises by 1 meter.
+The Aegean rose by an estimated 4 mm a year in the early 21st century.
+Istanbul is at risk from sea level rise; for example, Kadıkoy metro station is threatened with flooding.
+Tectonic uplift has decreased sea level rise between Samsun and Alanya, whereas several large river deltas have subsided.

 Ecosystems

 In coastal areas permanent wetlands, croplands and grassland are affected.
 Climate models predict that extreme weather events will increase in the Mediterranean Region.
-Glaciers in Turkey are retreating: the largest remaining are the glaciers on Mount Ararat and these are forecast to be gone by 2065, as they are melting much faster than mountain glaciers in many other parts of the world.
+Glaciers in Turkey are retreating: the largest remaining are the glaciers on Mount Ararat and these are forecast to be gone before the end of the century, as they are melting much faster than mountain glaciers in many other parts of the world.
+The Cilo glaciers are also shrinking.
 Because the climate in the south is forecast to become hotter and drier it may be very difficult to keep the current southern forests in Turkey.
 In the Marmara and Mediterreanean regions wildfires are associated with the warming trend of the Eastern Mediterranean Basin.
-Soil erosion is forecast to increase.
+Soil erosion continues and is forecast to increase.
 The rise in sea surface temperature is one of the causes of marine mucilage in the Sea of Marmara, and is expected to further change marine life in Turkish waters.
-The sea surface temperature of the Black Sea has increased by 2 degrees, and there are concerns of brown bears not hibernating.
+The sea surface temperature of the Black Sea has increased by 2 degrees.
+There are concerns of brown bears not hibernating, and some white storks no longer migrate south in winter.

 Impacts on people

 Economic impacts

 Although climate related economic losses are much lower than in the EU they increased over the early 2020s.
 Environment Minister Murat Kurum estimated in 2021 that losses due to disasters, such as floods, caused by climate change would amount to billions of lira (hundreds of millions of dollars).
 The World Bank has estimated the cost and benefits of stopping net carbon emissions, but has suggested government do far more detailed planning.
 For companies which responded to the Carbon Disclosure Project in 2022 the main climate change risk to their businesses is carbon pricing, such as the European Union Carbon Border Adjustment Mechanism.

 According to the United Nations Development Programme, decreasing rainfall is exacerbating the wide social and regional disparities within Turkey, and the gap between south-eastern provinces and the rest of the country is widening.
 There are over 3 million refugees of the Syrian Civil War in Turkey.
-But although severe droughts in Syria, such as those in 2007–2008 in the northeast, are made more likely by climate change in the Middle East, according to academics it is very unlikely that this was a cause of the Syrian civil war.